 The human senses are not, however, the only source of truth.
 The human senses cannot sense consciousness.
 The human senses can only sense the behaviors and the reports of conscious beings.
 Consciousness is assumed by scientists, but it cannot be explored by them as scientists.
 Consciousness, often called subjectivity, is a secret known to scientists, but rigorously excluded from the objectivity of scientific research.
 Science is objective in its tests for truth.
-Subjectivity as a test for truth is purposefully and faithfully avoided.
+As a scientific test for truth, subjectivity is purposefully and faithfully avoided in the scientific approach to truth.
 This is both the grandeur of science and its limitation.
-It cannot explore the nature of our consciousness or of our consciousness of consciousness itself.

-All exploration of consciousness is explored by a conscious human noticing consciousness within her or his own being.
+It cannot explore directly the nature of our consciousness.
+All exploration of consciousness is explored by a conscious human who is noticing consciousness within her or his own being.
 These inward noticings can be shared with other noticers of their own consciousness.
 We thereby construct a community of discussion about consciousness.
 All good art is a sharing of these inward noticings.
 Much psychology and philosophy is also a sharing of these inward noticings.
 Religion is good religion only if its assertions are rooted in this inward noticing.
 Psychology, philosophy, and religion may combine their inward noticings with the scientific type of knowing, but competent thinking must remain clear about what is known as a result of scientific research and what is known as a result of contemplative inquiry.